kate-fie/syndirella/docs/source/user_guide_w_aizynth.rst

                             Absolute path to a directory containing the template(s).
       --hits_path HITS_PATH
                             Optional absolute path to hits_path for placements (.sdf or .mol).
-      --metadata METADATA   Optional absolute path to metadata for placements.
       --products PRODUCTS   Optional absolute path to products for placements.
       --batch_num BATCH_NUM
                             Batch number for processing. (default: 10000)